harryho/blog-hugo/content/_index.md

 <!-- >*Hello World* is the classic starter project for any programmer.  -->

->*After I tried hugo to create a blog site 2 years ago, I found it is pretty simple to manage my site with hugo and github.
+>*After I tried [go hugo](https://gohugo.io/) a few years ago, I found it is a no-brainer WordPress alternative tool to manage my site with github.
 Honestly, I am not a passionate blogger.
-My blog is more like peronsal notes or gallery of projects and experiences, which comes from work, hobby and individual projects.
-Github is the developer's favor instead of internet user, so I won't suggest everyone to dump your WordPress.
-Comparing to markdown and command line, WordPress's UI is more friendly to non-tech people.
-If you want to give a shot on your own, you can check out my note - [Create a blog on GitHub Pages](/blog/create-a-blog-on-github), it shows you how I did it my machine and make it available on your github page.*
+My blog is just a personal notes or gallery of projects and experiences, which comes from work, hobby and individual projects.
+Github is definitely the developer's favor instead of mainstream blogger, so I won't suggest everyone to dump your WordPress.
+Comparing to markdown and command line, WordPress's UI is much more user friendly to most people.
+If you want to give a shot on your own, you can check out my note - [Create a blog on GitHub Pages](/blogs/create-a-blog-on-github), it shows you how I did it on my machine and make it available on your github page.*

 >*The `Hello World` home page comes from my old site.
-It has been updated for few times by adding some new programming languages and it is not written for developer.
-It is prepared for non-tech people who want to know what the program actually looks llike.*
+I am too lazy to write a new one.
+It has been updated for few times by adding some new programming languages and it is not written for developer.*

 ```bash